luantty2/pheromone_keyboard/readme.md

 #define MOD_SEQUENCE_ACW
 */
 ```
-By default it's set to MOD_SEQUENCE_CAW, which means it's an order for mac users, if you gonna change the order to 'Ctrl, Alt, Win', then comment '#define MOD_SEQUENCE_CAW' and uncomment '#define MOD_SEQUENCE_CWA' and recompile.
+By default it's set to MOD_SEQUENCE_CAW, which means it's an order for mac users, if you gonna change the order to 'Ctrl, Win, Alt', then comment '#define MOD_SEQUENCE_CAW' and uncomment '#define MOD_SEQUENCE_CWA' and recompile.

 ### Customizing email address marco